By Murray West, M.Ed. & Jordan Grafman, Ph.D.

 Example: You forgot to keep your dental appointment.
 Because of your busy schedule, you forgot to refer to your appointment calendar

-Memory exercise: Though you use external aids, you must keep them in appropriate and easily accessible places.
+Memory exercise: Though you use external aids, you must keep them in inappropriate and easily accessible places.

 For further reading and suggestions about improving memory skills we suggest: